How to recover Notepad documents in Windows 10

 - First, click the Recycle Bin icon on your desktop to open the window below.

 - Now have a look for more specific .txt files in there.
 If you find anything, select the document.
 Alternatively, you can select multiple items by holding the Ctrl key.

 - Press the Restore the selected items button.

 - Open the folder that originally included the text document.
 You’ll find it restored in that folder.

-Restore lost text documents with free edition of EaseUS Data Recovery
+3. Restore lost text documents with the free edition of EaseUS Data Recovery

-- First, press the Free Download button on this web page to save the EaseUS Data Recovery Free Edition setup wizard to Windows.
+- First, press the Free Download button to save the EaseUS Data Recovery Free Edition setup wizard to Windows.
 Open the setup wizard to add the software to Windows.

 - Open the EaseUS window and select a location to scan for the text document.
 If you can recall either roughly or exactly where you saved the file, it’s better to select a more specific location to scan.

 - Press the Scan button to search for the document.
 The software will run a quick and sector-by-sector scan.